cmhainje/cmhainje.github.io/writings/2024-01-12-yearly-theme.md

 - Being more patient.
 Things take time; sometimes, more time than I expect or want.
 Accept that this is okay.
 - Wandering often.
 I've come to think of *wandering* as an incredibly important piece of my creativity, mental health, emotional regulation, and my life more generally.
 I'll probably write up my thoughts on this more completely some other time, but for now it suffices to say that I want to intentionally spend more time being *aimless*.
 Letting the mind, body, and spirit wander, by taking walks or sitting still with no goal other than to just *be*.
 Important to wandering is a lack of stimulus aside from your surroundings.

-Lastly, I want to tend to my *spirit* by finding what resonates with me.
+*Spirit*.
+I want to do this primarily by more thoroughly investigating what resonates with me.
 There's two main things going on here.
 First, following the realization that the garden is finite, I'm choosing *resonance* as the criterion to help me choose which things deserve to take up some of that finite space.
 In particular, I only want to keep the things which resonate with me most strongly: my relationship, friendships, the work I feel most connected to, etc. The second aspect, though, is the question of what resonates with me in the first place. *Why* do certain things resonate more than others? *What* generates this resonance?
 These questions are a bit more philosophical, and I think their pursuit will help me understand what gives my life meaning.
-In pursuit of answers to these questions, I want to explore more art and philosophy in 2024 to find out living well has meant to others, and to see if I can't find what keeps my clock ticking.
+In pursuit of answers to these questions, I want to explore more art and philosophy in 2024 to find out living well has meant to others, and to see if it helps me find what keeps my clock ticking.

 So, that's my theme for 2024: the Year of the Garden.
 Here's hoping this metaphor helps me to live well this year.